-The New Education Policy was released by the Ministry of Human Resource Development (MHRD) under the guidance of Prime Minister Narendra Modi.
-The National Education Policy 2020 was released on 29th July 2020, after it was approved by the Union Cabinet.
+The National New Education Policy was introduced by the Ministry of Human Resource Development (MHRD) under the direction of Prime Minister Narendra Modi.
+The National Education Policy was released on July 29th, 2020, after being approved by the Union Cabinet.

-India is about to make significant changes to its education system in order to become a global power.
-The recent changes were implemented to end 34 years of educational policies.
-The new system, which is still being implemented, emphasizes online learning, more school hours, and a move away from rote learning.
+India is in the process of making substantial changes to its education system to establish itself as a global power.
+The recent modifications were implemented to replace 34 years of previous educational policies.
+The new system, which is still being put into action, focuses on online learning, increased school hours, and a shift away from rote learning.

 The New Education Policy replaces the 34-year-old National Education Policy (NEP) that was formulated in 1986.
 The National Education Policy (NEP) was first formulated in 1986, and subsequently revised in 1992 and 1998.